-References have always been a a valuable way for a Gamma Phi Beta to introduce a potential new member to our chapter.
+References have always been a valuable way for a Gamma Phi Beta to introduce a potential new member to our chapter.
 Now the process is easier and the information is more accessible.
 References will now be housed and managed online at GammaPhiBeta.org.
 Please submit all references using the online system at GammaPhiBeta.org/RecommendAMember.
 The system has exciting capabilities and will continue to elevate the importance of references.
-Thanks for growing our Gamma Phi Beta sisterhood by writing a reference.
-With questions about references, please contact Allie Davison at firstname.lastname@example.org.
+Thank you for growing our Gamma Phi Beta sisterhood by writing a reference.
+Molly Nelsen, Pi Chapter’s CVRC chairwoman, can be reached at email@example.com.

 If you have any other recruitment-related questions, please contact Pi Chapter’s Recruitment Advisor, Annie McKeighan at email@example.com.

-Pi Chapter Gamma Phi Beta's New Member Program is 8 weeks long and is intended to acquaint our new members with the sisterhood and the history of our sorority.
-These meetings take place once weekly at the chapter house.
-Pi Chapter of Gamma Phi Beta is proud to have a 2015 pledge class of intelligent, involved, classy, and well-rounded women.
+Pi Chapter's New Member Program is 8 weeks long and is intended to acquaint our new members with the sisterhood and the history of our sorority.
+During these 8 weeks, new members are introduced to the qualities of love, labor, learning, and loyalty that Gamma Phi Beta is founded upon.
+These meetings take place once weekly at the chapter house, allowing new members to better get to know their sisters.
+Pi Chapter of Gamma Phi Beta is proud to have a new pledge class of intelligent, involved, classy, and well-rounded women.
 We are thrilled to see each of them thriving in our sisterhood in so many ways.

 Not only do the women in our sorority build each other up to become the best versions of themselves, but we are also committed to building strong girls in our community.
 All philanthropic money that we raise during the year goes to the organization Girls On The Run.
 Girls On The Run teaches confidence, happiness, leadership, and other life skills while creatively incorporating running to third, fourth, and fifth graders.
 At the end of each season, teams celebrate with a huge 5K in Lincoln.
 We are proud to not only donate money to this organization, but we are also actively involved as coaches and 5K volunteers.

-Our annual fundraiser is our infamous French Toast Feed.
-We spend one night in the spring making unbelievable amounts of French toast to serve our many visitors from all over Lincoln.
-All of our proceeds go towards Girls On The Run.
-This year it will be held on March 31, 2016.
+Our annual fall fundraiser is our Pi Chapter signature - French Toast Fest.
+We spend one day in October making unbelievable amounts of French toast to serve our many visitors from all over Lincoln.
+All of the proceeds go toward Girls On The Run.
 We don’t mean to brag, we don’t mean to boast, but at Gamma Phi Beta, we love our French Toast!